 Fish en Papillote Recipe

-If you’re looking for healthy protein choices, white fish should be top on the list.
+If you’re looking for healthy protein choices, white fish should be at the top of the list.
 Low in calories and fat yet packed with the nutrients your body needs to build muscle, fish is a go-to for a healthy diet.
-But, one needs to be careful of undoing all of that good health during preparation.
+But one needs to be careful not to undo all of that good health during preparation.
 Don’t fry that fish!
-Baking and grilling is the best option but can occasionally leave you with a dry dinner.
-Boo, because then you just might end up ordering pizza or something worse.
+Baking and grilling are the best options, but they can occasionally leave you with a dry dinner.
+And that’s lousy, because then you just might end up ordering pizza or something worse.

 The result?
 A dish with a mellow acidity to match the light and fluffy fish.
-I shared what ended up being a tasty morsel with a neighbor, and she agreed that cooking fish en papillote is a surprisingly easy way to ensure your fish stays moist and bursts with flavor.
+I shared what turned out to be a tasty morsel with a neighbor, and she agreed that cooking fish en papillote is a surprisingly easy way to ensure your fish stays moist and bursts with flavor.
 We drank it with a Gavi di Gavi wine, which was a perfect match.

 Before you delve into the recipe’s details, watch this little prep video and see the magic unfold!